OpenVSP: OpenVSP Workshop

+Papers, slides and other workshops materials published on OpenVSP wiki site in a few days after workshops ends.

 OpenVSP Ground School

 OpenVSP Ground School is a set of comprehensive tutorials under development by Brandon Litherland at NASA.
-Ground school tutorials provide details on OpenVSP features and techniques, along with tutorials for beginner and advanced users.
+Ground school tutorials provide details on OpenVSP features and techniques, along with tutorials for beginner and advanced users, and are hosted on the Langley Research Center website.